VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1865, the U.S. Secret Service was first established for the specific purpose to combat the counterfeiting of money**
+- ⚡ Daily fun fact: **Istanbul, Turkey is the only city in the world located on two continents**

 <h3 align="left">Connect with me:</h3>
 <p align="left">